Dillon Brooks: Business ventures

 In 2024, Brooks became an angel investor in Panda Hub, a mobile car detailing marketplace operating in North America.
 His involvement began as a customer in Houston, Texas, where he utilized the service and later decided to invest, citing the company's innovative approach to simplifying car care through technology.

 Personal life

 On June 26, 2025, TMZ first reported that Brooks was filing a restraining order on his now ex-girlfriend Heather Andrews (who first met Brooks back in 2018 and later birthed two children with him while they were together) due to her destroying his belongings and enacting other dangerous behavior against him that would have hurt him personally and/or professionally, including threats of cutting off all of his fingers and even threatening Brooks' own mom.
 His restraining order would come one year after Andrews submitted her own restraining order against him.

+On March 6, 2026, Brooks was reportedly arrested for driving under the influence in Scottsdale, Arizona.